nanoc/nanoc.app/content/contributing.md

 To announce the new release, follow these steps:

 1. Update the release notes on site.
-This only involves recompiling the site with the new version of nanoc (the release notes on the site are extracted from the <span class="filename">NEWS.md</span> file in the nanoc gem) and pushing the site (<kbd>bundle exec nanoc deploy --target=bhakti</kbd>).
+This only involves recompiling the site with the new version of nanoc (the release notes on the site are extracted from the <span class="filename">NEWS.md</span> file in the nanoc gem) and pushing the site (<kbd>bundle exec nanoc deploy</kbd>).

 2. Update the release notes on GitHub.
 Create a new release for the tag, set the release title to the new version number, and copy-paste the release notes into the description field.